Extreme Values of the Fiedler Vector on Trees: Main Results

 \subsection{A Hitting Time Bound.}

 The purpose of this section is to establish bounds on hitting times under an assumption on the maximum degree.
-Let $T$ be a connected graph and assume that vertex $v_1$ is marked (in the setting above, $v_1$ is the vertex that lies on the long path).
-Evans' counterexample shows that we necessarily need to make some assumptions on the maximum degree of $T$ and we introduce
+Let $G$ be a connected graph and assume that vertex $v_1$ is marked (in the setting above, $v_1$ is the vertex that lies on the long path).
+We are interested in obtaining upper bounds on the expected hitting time $\mbox{hit}(G, v_1)$.
+Evans constructed his counterexample using the maximum degree of $G$; the following proposition provides a bound on the hitting time as a function of the maximum degree.

-\begin{proposition} Let $T$ be a connected graph with maximum degree $\Delta$ and marked vertex $v_1$.
-The maximum expected time of a random walk started in a vertex in $T$ until it hits $v_1$ can be bounded by
+\begin{proposition} Let $G$ be a connected graph with maximal degree $\Delta = \max_{v \in G}~ \emph{deg}(v)$ and a marked vertex $v_1$.
+The maximum expected time of a random walk started in a vertex in $G$ until it hits $v_1$ can be bounded from above by